OpenHelix-Team/LLaVA-VLA/README.md

 <a id="contact"></a>

 ## ✉️ Contact
-If you have any questions about the code, please propose issues, pull requests, or directly contact wsong890@connect.hkust-gz.edu.cn, 1952296@tongji.edu.cn, sunxiaoquan2002@gmail.com.
+If you have any questions about the code, please propose issues, pull requests, or directly contact wsong890@connect.hkust-gz.edu.cn, 1952296@tongji.edu.cn, sunxiaoquan@hust.edu.cn.
 Please feel free to add my WeChat: swx0757.

 <a id="citation"></a>